openearth/coclico-workbench/docs/getting_started.md

 ### **5. Compare**

-Users can save and compare results by exporting charts and datasets.
+Users can save and compare results by adding charts into the **Dashboard Window**.

 1. Click on a location to open the **insights Pop-up**.
 2. Select **Add to Dashboard** to save it for later.